stingraze/Search-Seed-Dispatcher/Readme.txt

 Tsubasa Kato (@stingraze)

-Visit: http://www.mohawksearch.com for a working BETA.
+Visit: http://www.mohawksearch.com for a working BETA of it working in the real world behind scenes.